MichiganTech/un5390_public/README.md

 What is this NOT for?
 -------------------

-  01. No sensitive information
+  01. Sensitive information of any kind

-  02. No course related material -- course slides, assignments, projects, submissions, and so on
+  02. Course related material of any king -- course slides, assignments, projects, submissions, and so on

 What is this for?